 ‘Church Mouse’, the last of the four new mouse ears hostas, has very blue leaves with unique, highly ruffled margins that make a good contrast with other mouse ears hostas.
 It has the same thick substance that repels slugs and adorable, well-proportioned lavender flowers in early summer.
 It forms a larger mound 8″ tall by 15″ wide, but has the same neat and symmetrical habit.

 If you would like to read more about little hostas, click on any of the following links:

-Nursery Happenings: The 2014 Miniature Hosta Availability for mail order and pick up at the nursery is here.
-Our fourth sale featuring hostas, ferns, and hardy geraniums is Saurday, May 17, from 10 am to 3 pm.
-Customers on our list will get an email with all the details.
-You can sign up to receive emails by sending your full name and phone number to firstname.lastname@example.org.
+Nursery Happenings: The 2015 Miniature Hosta Availability for mail order and pick up at the nursery is here.
+You can sign up to receive emails by sending your full name and phone number to email@example.com.

 Carolyn’s Shade Gardens is a local retail nursery in Bryn Mawr, Pennsylvania, U.S., zone 7a.
 The only plants that we mail order are snowdrops and miniature hostas and only within the US.

 If you are within visiting distance and would like to receive catalogues and information about customer events, please send your full name and phone number to firstname.lastname@example.org.
 Subscribing to my blog does not sign you up to receive this information.